samthor/kuto/README.md

 1. use esbuild to create one bundle (without minification)
 2. use kuto to split the bundle
-3. use esbuild on all resulting files purely to minify them
+3. use esbuild on all resulting files, _purely_ to minify

 ## Notes